 Return

 When it comes to my Wikipedia crawls, I also enjoy improving whatever obvious small errors, imperfections and poor translations from my language I stumble upon.
-Sometimes I get the urge to become more involved with editing and help develop my favorite pages, but that has always seemed so impenetrable.
+Slowly, I'm making my way to bigger contributions to my favorite topics.
 I don't really edit other wikis1, but I salute those who do o7.

 Jedenkrát dávno šel pustinou muž.. a na pravým místě tam vykácel buš; z klád postavil dům, že měl sílu jak býk, a rozoral zem jako válečník...